-Situated in the heart of the Cyclades islands, this pretty island is not nearly as well known as its neighbors Mykonos, Santorini, and Paros.
-With an area covering 83.6 km² and with a population of 21,500 permanent residents it has all the magic of the Cycladic islands – without the crowds.
+Situated in the heart of the Cyclades islands, this pretty island is not nearly as well known as its neighbors, Mykonos, Santorini, and Paros.
+With an area covering 83.6 km² and a population of 21,500 permanent residents, it has all the magic of the Cycladic islands – without the crowds.

 - A Guide to the Greek Island of Syros